artemiysobolev/RecycleProject/README.md

 # RecycleProject

 ### General
 iOS-application for green lifestyle, and for helping with waste sorting in particular.
-Allows the user to read newsfeed with eco-friendly articles, browse handbook about waste sorting,search for recycling points on the map and set some user's settings.
+Allows the user to read newsfeed with eco-friendly articles, browse handbook about waste sorting, search for recycling points on the map and set some user's settings.

 ### Technology stack
 Language - Swift 5.
 IDE - Xcode 11.5.